-Buildings, Power/Heating, Public Lighting, Solid Waste, Transport, Water/Wastewater
+Buildings, Housing, Power/Heating, Public Lighting, Transport, Water/Wastewater

 Energy efficiency improvements in the urban context should take a holistic approach of both supply- and demand-side measures.
 When thinking about water utilities, for example, significant city resources are spent trying to stem financial losses in the provision of this basic service.
 Often times, the major issues are water leakages and overuse of energy due to outdated, malfunctioning, or mismatched equipment.
 A first step may be to identify and repair leaks that can save both water and energy.
 But, much more could be done.
 On the supply side, further efficiency gains can be made by downsizing (and right-sizing) pumping stations and through system redesign and optimization.
-Water utilities can implement an energy monitoring and targeting system to quantitatively manage system-wide energy use, reduce waste and cost, and identify key energy-efficiency investment needs.
-Efforts on the demand side, such as promoting low-flow taps and water conservation, can yield further savings.
+Similarly, efforts on the demand-side, such as promoting low-flow taps and water conservation, can yield further savings.

-Public buildings tend to be older and employ inefficient equipment and operations and maintenance practices.
+Public buildings tend to be older and use more inefficient equipment.
 Buildings can consume about 40% of a city's energy and, thus, have significant potential for energy savings with a wide range of options.
-Cities can often start with relatively low-cost and modulated measures to improve building envelope (e.g., white roofs, sun shading, weather stripping), electrical appliances, and office equipment.
-Comprehensive energy efficiency renovations would maximize cost effectiveness and potential savings.
-New buildings, could adopt energy efficient design standards that would reduce the life cycle cost of buildings.
+Cities can often start with relatively low-cost and modulated measures, such as improvements in building envelope measures (e.g., windows, insulation), electrical appliances, and office equipment.
+For building complexes, such as city halls, schools, and hospitals, a more comprehensive approach would maximize cost effectiveness and potential savings.
+New buildings, could adopt energy-efficient design standards that would reduce the life-cycle cost of buildings and serve as an example to the private sector.

 In Fortaleza, Brazil, the local utility implemented measures to improve the distribution of water, while reducing operational costs and environmental impacts.
-With an investment of only US\$1.1 million to install an automatic control system and other simple measures, the company saved US\$2.5 million, or 88 GWh, over 4 years.
+With an investment of only US\$1.1 million to install an automatic control system and other simple measures, the company has saved US\$2.5 million, or 88 GWh, over 4 years.
 More importantly, the utility was able to establish an additional 88,000 new connections without increasing their overall energy use.

-In South Africa, Durban conducted a pilot project to "green" 2 of its municipal buildings through multiple low-cost measures, resulting in annual energy savings of 15%, or 400,000 kWh, a 340-tonne reduction in CO2 emissions, and a payback period of only 5 months.
+In South Africa, Durban conducted a pilot project to "green" two of its municipal buildings through multiple low-cost measures, resulting in annual energy savings of 15%, or 400,000 kWh, a reduction in $\rm CO_2$ emissions of 340 tonnes, and generated a return on investment in only 5 months.
 The city is now reviewing plans to retrofit many more buildings.